SR--/placecolor/portrait.color.blue.md

 In Homer’s Odyssey, there are many references to white and black, essentially the albedo scale, in order to describe place and their objects.
 Reference to colour barely occurs, only in smatterings of red and yellow but with no mention of blue.
 Similar to the linguistic trend that philologist Lazarus Geiger, and theorist Berlin and Kay also recognise in human cultures across the globe.
 Blue has been attributed an array of meanings from wealth to Mother Mary’s purity to the police to everyday blue collar workers and the bibliothèque bleue (blue library), as well as the crass blue slang and blue boys to name a few.

 >“Blue: as yellow is always accompanied with light, so it may be said that blue still brings a principle of darkness with it.
 This color has a peculiar and almost indescribable effect on the eye.
 As a hue it is powerful - but it is on the negative side, and in its highest purity is, as it were, a stimulating negation.
-Its appearance, then, is a kind of contradiction between excitement and repose.” - Goethe, Johann Wolfgan von.
-Theory of Colours, 1810.
+Its appearance, then, is a kind of contradiction between excitement and repose.”

+>- Goethe, Johann Wolfgan von. _Theory of Colours_, 1810.

 The deep and void-like quality desired by Yves Kleins synthetic version of ultramarine is similar to blues  principle of darkness that Goethe describes.
 The vacuousness of this pigment is potentially due to the ways that synthetic blue lattice is formed, which is much more unified than its naturally occurring ultramarine counterpart (Farvaro, et al.).
 Ultramarine is the purified pigment from the semi-precious gemstone, lapis lazuli, and has been used in the 14th and 17th centuries paintings as a representation of wealth and power.
 Lapis lazuli serves a symbolic function representing the contradictions in political assemblages and trade agreements, since it is a resource that has continually been the grounds conflict and exploitation.
 It is at once an isolated resource, only existing in eleven known depositories around the globe, as well as one that has been identified in places all over the world since 38,000BC (Pister 45).